 It depends which version you are using.
-Zovirax Cream is not likely to interact with other medicines; while the tablet version may affect the function of medicines such as probenecid, mycophenolate mofetil, cimetidine, ciclosporin, theophylline, or zidovudine.
+Zovirax Cream is not likely to interact with other medicines; while the tablet version may affect the function of medicines such as probenecid, mycophenolate mofetil, cimetidine, ciclosporin, theophylline, or zidovudine (please note that this list is not exhaustive).
 Always tell your prescriber about any other medications you are using during consultation.

 What’s the difference between the medications?

 All Zovirax products contain the agent aciclovir, which is an antiviral medicine indicated for the treatment of herpes infections.
 The main difference between the three options is their method of application.
-One is a cream you apply directly to the site of infection; whereas the tablet versions are taken orally.
+One is a cream you apply directly to the site of infection; whereas the tablet version is taken orally.

 Are there different side effects?

 Yes.
 Zovirax Cream may cause skin irritation, sensations of burning, or itching.
 The most common side effects of the tablet are headache, upset stomach and dizziness.
 More detailed information relating to the side effects for each product can be found in the safety leaflets provided.

 When using Zovirax, the method of application you use depends on the nature of your symptoms.
 If you aren’t sure whether a treatment is right for you, speak to your GP first.

 If you have cold sores and have taken Zovirax before, you can get the repeat medication you need delivered right to your door using our secure service.
 Our consultation facility allows you to have your prescription request reviewed by a doctor, before being dispensed by our UK-based pharmacy.